Catapush Architecture and operating modes

 In which languages are written the SDKs?
 What are the minimum OS versions required?

-The Android SDK is written in Java and the iOS SDK is writte in Objective-C.
+The Android SDK is written in Java and the iOS SDK is written in Objective-C.

 The minimum version for the Android SDK is: API level greater than or equal to 21 (Android 5.0)